Healing Your Trauma

 Expressive Meditation: How to Shake

-Psychiatrist James Gordon recommends the following shaking exercise to break up the fixed, inhibitory physical and emotional patterns that come with the freeze response.
-This shaking exercise can bring feeling back into your body and can release emotions that have been suppressed.
+Psychiatrist James Gordon recommends the following shaking exercise to break up the fixed, inhibitory physical and emotional patterns associated with the freeze response.
+This exercise can bring feeling back into your body and release suppressed emotions.

 1. Stand up, knees bent, and shake from your feet up through your knees, chest, shoulders, and head–as hard as you can, for about five minutes.

 2. Stand still for two minutes with a relaxed awareness of your breath and body.
-The two minutes of silent standing allows you to become aware of what’s happening in your body.
+This silent standing exercise allows you to become aware of what’s happening in your body.

 Heal Depression with